rust-lang/reference/src/dynamically-sized-types.md

     * Pointers to slices also store the number of elements of the slice.
     * Pointers to trait objects also store a pointer to a vtable.
 * <abbr title="dynamically sized types">DSTs</abbr> can be provided as
-  type arguments when a bound of `?Sized`.
-By default any type parameter has a `Sized` bound.
+  type arguments when the type parameter has the special lifetime bound [`?Sized`][sized] specified.
+(In other words by default any type parameter on a non-trait item has a `Sized` bound, and specifying the `?Sized` bound removes it.)
 * Traits may be implemented for <abbr title="dynamically sized types">DSTs</abbr>.
-Unlike type parameters `Self: ?Sized` by default in trait definitions.
+Unlike type parameters on other kinds of items, `Self: ?Sized` is the default in trait definitions.
 * Structs may contain a <abbr title="dynamically sized type">DST</abbr> as the last field, this makes the struct itself a